Assessment & Occupational Therapy for Autistic Teens in Norfolk

 • Understanding anxiety and stress cycles

-• Developing flexible thinking and motivation
+• Developing more flexible thinking and motivation

 • Practising and embedding coping, regulation, and grounding strategies

-• Understanding social dynamics and communication
+• Understanding social dynamics

 • Building confidence and independence in everyday life

-Reviews and endings
+Reviews

 Gallery